 Now, however, Charlie and Nicholas were on a different job: the killing of those who opposed the new government, including children.

 The three teenager leafletters left the Hughes house in Clonliffe Road at 10.30pm on October 7, 1922.
 They were seen in Charlie Dalton's military lorry a little later; this was the last time they were seen alive.
-Their bodies were dumped near the Naas Road, where the Red Cow roundabout on the M50 is now, and were found on November 28.
-By then, Nicholas Tobin would be dead too, shot by his Oriel House colleagues as they attacked a bomb factory in Gardiner Street.
+Their bodies were dumped near the Naas Road, where the Red Cow roundabout on the M50 is now, and were found the next day.
+Soon, Nicholas Tobin would be dead too, shot by his Oriel House colleagues as they attacked a bomb factory in Gardiner Street.

 At the boys' inquest, Dr Frederick Ryan, who performed the post mortem, described the wounds that killed them.